muiz2353673/note.ai/README.md

-# Noted.AI - AI-Powered Academic Assistan
+# Noted.AI - AI-Powered Academic Assistant

 Noted.AI is a comprehensive academic assistant platform that leverages AI to help students excel in their studies.
 Our platform provides intelligent note summarization, flashcard generation, assignment assistance, and citation tools.